NEU-Cloud-Harshila/aws-infra/README.md

 Public accessibility	No
 Database name	csye6225
 Database security group should be attached to this RDS instance.

+Created Route53 using the Terraform template.
+The Terraform template  add/update A record to the Route53 zone so that the domain points to the EC2 instance and the web application is accessible

 # Autorun has been setup using Systemd